freealise/papergrapher/README.md

 A working version can be found at https://w00dn.github.io/papergrapher/

 ## TODO:
-raster image and dot pattern tracer: use gist for findContours or msqr with simplifyPath and unite (https://stackoverflow.com/questions/71077189/merging-two-bezier-based-shapes-into-one-to-create-a-new-outline/), or geometrizer / primitive.js
+raster image and dot pattern tracer: use msqr with simplifyPath and unite (https://stackoverflow.com/questions/71077189/merging-two-bezier-based-shapes-into-one-to-create-a-new-outline/), or geometrizer / primitive.js
 vectors are low-res pictures detailed gradually (~progressive jpeg), halftone points / lines / shapes in RGB or CMYK
 storyboards as vectorized photos; connect to Panoramera